inframarauder/smallcase-portfolio-tracker/README.md

 **Validations**

-- check to ensure total number of shares held is never 0
+- check to ensure total number of shares held is never negative.
 - check to ensure required number of shares are available for a security in current portfolio for sell trades
 - other data type and enum validations.